goblinchess/GoblinChessChromiaBackend/README.md

 - Game logic implementation
 - Event-driven architecture
 - Query optimization and how to reduce load on the database/blockchain.

+There are plenty of comments around the code, partly because Olle needs it, but also to make this one big tutorial.

 ## 📚 Technical Documentation
 ### Entity Relationship diagram